Basics of Small Business Balance Sheets

 A recent U.S. Small Business Administration report found that only about half of all small businesses survive five years.
 If you want to avoid being a part of the nearly half that don’t make it, you may want to consider changing your methods.
 You can start by understanding, using, and documenting your assets on a small business balance sheet regularly.

+Your balance sheet is a financial statement.
+It allows you to look at and balance your business’s assets, liabilities and shareholder equity.
 You put a lot of effort into financing your small business and making money at your small business, so why not put some effort into organizing your finances?
-Balance sheets allow you to lay out your assets, liabilities and owner equity in one document.
+Balance sheets allow you to lay out your assets, liabilities and shareholder equity in one document.
 This provides you with a snapshot of your small business’s finances at a given point in time.

 You can update your balance sheet at any time throughout the year.
 However, most business owners prepare them at the end of a reporting period.